Emperor Renzong of Song: Cultural Achievements

+Science and Technology

+During the reign of Emperor Renzong (1022–1063), China experienced notable advancements in science and technology.
+This period is marked by significant progress in areas such as astronomy, printing technology, agriculture, engineering, and military technology.
+Astronomical studies led to improvements in the calendar system and the construction of advanced observatories.
+Agricultural productivity was enhanced through the introduction of new tools and techniques, including the iron plow and the dragon backbone pump.
+In terms of engineering, the period saw the development of sophisticated construction techniques used in large-scale projects like bridges and dams.

+The era witnessed a revolution in printing with the invention of movable type by Bi Sheng around 1040.
+The Song Dynasty is also credited with the first recorded use of gunpowder in warfare, marking a significant development in military technology during Renzong's reign.

-In 1054, Chinese astronomers recorded the explosion of SN 1054, a supernova.
+In 1054 during his reign, Chinese astronomers recorded the explosion of SN 1054, a supernova.

+Death and Succession

 In 1055, Emperor Renzong became critically ill and started to worry about having no successor because his sons all died prematurely.
 Acting on the advice of his ministers, Emperor Renzong agreed to bring two of his younger male relatives into his palace.
-One of them was Zhao Zongshi, the future Emperor Yingzong, who was eventually chosen and designated as the Crown Prince.
+One of them was his nephew Zhao Zongshi, the future Emperor Yingzong, who was eventually chosen and designated as the Crown Prince.

-Renzong died of an illness in 1063 and was succeeded by Emperor Yingzong.
-Many people mourned his death, including the new Emperor Yingzong and, oddly enough, Emperor Daozong of Liao.

-Legend

-According to the 14th-century classical novel Water Margin, the first 27 years of Emperor Renzong's reign were known as the "Era of Three Abundances."
-But this was followed by a great plague around the year 1048 that decimated the population.
-It was only the prayers of the priests from the Taoist sect Way of the Celestial Masters that eventually lifted this pestilence.
-The imperial emissary who had been sent to the Taoist monastery recklessly entered the Suppression of Demons Hall, thinking the stories of demons was a hoax to delude gullible people.